API Reference¶

 Get the collection types from openBIS and return them as a dictionary where the keys

-and the value is a dictionary of attributes assigned to that
+are the collection type code and the value is a dictionary of attributes assigned to that

 collection type.